fani-lab/OpeNTF/readme.md

 # ``OpeNTF``: An Open-Source Neural Team Formation Benchmark Library
-Team formation involves selecting a team of skillful experts who will, more likely than not, accomplish a task.
+Team formation (recommendation) involves selecting a team of skillful experts who will, more likely than not, accomplish a task.
 Researchers have proposed a rich body of computational methods to automate the traditionally tedious and error-prone manual process.
-We previously released OpeNTF, an open-source framework hosting canonical neural models as the cutting-edge class of approaches, along with large-scale training datasets from varying domains.
-In this paper, we contribute OpeNTF2 that extends the initial release in two prime directions.
-(1) The first of its kind in neural team formation, we integrated `debiasing reranking algorithms` to mitigate the `popularity` and `gender` disparities in the neural models’ team recommendations based on two alternative notions of fairness: equality of opportunity and demographic parity.
-(2) We further contribute a `temporal` training strategy for neural models’ training to capture the evolution of experts’ skills and collaboration ties over time, as opposed to randomly shuffled training datasets.
-OpeNTF2 is a forward-looking effort to automate team formation via fairness-aware and time-sensitive methods.
+We release `OpeNTF`, an open-source neural team formation framework hosting canonical `neural models` as the cutting-edge class of approaches, along with `large-scale` training datasets from `varying domains`.
+It further includes `temporal` training strategy for neural models’ training to capture the evolution of experts’ skills and collaboration ties over `time`, as opposed to randomly shuffled training datasets.
+OpeNTF also integrates `debiasing reranking` algorithms at its last step to mitigate the `popularity` and `gender` disparities in the neural models’ team recommendations based on two alternative notions of fairness: `equality of opportunity` and `demographic parity`.
+OpeNTF is a forward-looking effort to automate team formation via fairness-aware and time-sensitive methods.
 AI-ML-based solutions are increasingly impacting how resources are allocated to various groups in society, and ensuring fairness and time are systematically considered is key.

 <table border=0>
 <tr>